-Water bottle from Klean Kanteen is made of double layers of stainless steel that insulates it.
+The water bottle from Klean Kanteen is made of double layers of stainless steel that insulate it.
 This means it keeps water cold for 24+ hours, even in the summer heat.

 It also comes with a loop cap, making it easy to clip onto your backpack.
 I recommend getting the 32 oz. size for your urban EDC.

 Not only will it keep you hydrated all day, but it also makes a great weapon.
 When filled up, it doubles as a stainless steel club that can easily bash into an attacker's skull.

 You can’t always carry enough clean water and when you run out, it’s important to get more.
 The Aquastiq portable water filter lets you drink water on job sites you normally wouldn’t trust.

 They also make a water bottle that fits the straw, perfect for traveling in nature or a modern city.

 The following items don’t just do one thing, they do it all.
 They are also small enough that you will hardly notice they’re in your urban EDC list until you need them.